-Active state and higher education employees and spouses: Regardless of the health plan you choose, you will be able to earn cash incentives for completing certain wellness activities starting Jan.
-1, 2019.
+Active state and higher education employees and spouses: Regardless of the health plan you choose, you will be able to earn cash incentives for completing certain wellness activities.
 You and your spouse could each earn up to $250 a year by completing certain wellness activities (if eligible).
 Each participant will be able to earn the maximum $250 per person – that could be up to $500 for the employee and spouse annually!

 More information on how state and higher education employees and spouses can qualify and earn cash incentives was mailed to current members in December.
 Click here to find a copy of this mailer.